RickestOfRicks/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10766
 ```
-The new mean number of steps per day is:
+The new mean number of steps per day is 10766.

 ```r
 round(median(stepsInterpolated ))